benjamesian/GoodNews/README.md

 So far we have done nothing to address the subjectivity surrounding what is *good*.
 We would like to address this in the following ways:

-- investigate switching from IBM Tone Analyzer to an open source sentiment analysis tool in hopes of being able to fine tune models for our purposes
+- Investigate switching from IBM Tone Analyzer to an open source sentiment analysis tool in hopes of being able to fine tune models for our purposes
 - Allow site users to make accounts.
 Users will be able to like and comment on articles.
 Likes will be used to customize user feed and hopefully show them the content they are most likely to enjoy.
 Comments will be run thru sentiment analysis in hopes of understanding how our users react to articles with specific tag combos.
 - allow users to ban specific keywords or topics that may occur in articles so such articles do not appear in their feed.